MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Mojolicious 8.69 release brings redesigned exception and not_found pages with a fresh new look, enjoy. <a href="https://t.co/MHzvYnBJJw">pic.twitter.com/MHzvYnBJJw</a></p>&mdash; Mojolicious (@perlmojo) <a href="https://twitter.com/perlmojo/status/1343932370106392577?ref_src=twsrc%5Etfw">December 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 They're even prettier and easier to read than before, they're responsive, and they have a newer code library (highlight.js) to better render our code.
-Further the documentation site is now redeployed immediately on any push to master of the website or the main Mojolicious projects, `mojolicious`, `mojo-pg`, and `minion`, so that you always have the most up-to-date docs at your fingertips.
+Further, the documentation site is now redeployed immediately on any push to master of the website or the main Mojolicious projects, `mojolicious`, `mojo-pg`, and `minion`, so that you always have the most up-to-date docs at your fingertips.

 Along with the container and cloud-native changes I've already highlighted, we have updated our documentation to use of upcoming Perl native signatures throughout and paired it with updating our `app` and `lite-app` generators to generate applications with signatures too.

 ## Routing (and Rendering)

 The routing engine is an often overlooked part of a web framework but it really is at the heart of everything that it does.
-It often can often be a source of confusion or frustration, especially when it doesn't do what you expect.
+It can often be a source of confusion or frustration, especially when it doesn't do what you expect.
 For 9.0 we've made the router both safer and more closely aligned to user expectations.

 The biggest change is that Mojolicious now prevents applications from using reserved placeholders in routes.
 This was originally considered a "feature" because it allowed very terse route definitions for quick apps, but in practice most people that understood how that worked just used the long form while unsuspecting newcomers would trip on it from time to time.
 We've also made several cases throw exceptions when routing would fail that used to fail silently or unexpectedly.
-When a route points to a missing controller, a namespace without a controller or a controller without an action, you now get an exception rather than a 404, which would often confuse people.
+When a route points to a missing controller, a namespace without a controller or a controller without an action, you now get an exception rather than the 404 which often confused people.
 Additionally, you get an exception when when auto-rendering fails or a call to render cannot render a response, which would often appear to hang (while it actually was trying to wait for a delayed response that was never going to happen).

 Finally we've simplified some of the routing method names themselves.